OwenMastropietro/Asymptotic-Complexity-Analysis/README.md

 - ***Recurrence Relation:*** *M(n) = M(n - 1) + 1* [^1]
 - ***Time Complexity:*** *Θ(n) ==> Θ(2<sup>b</sup>)*
 - ***Proof:***
-    - Note that 'M(n-1)' represents the number of basic operations in computing exp_1(a, n-1).
+    - Note that 'M(n - 1)' represents the number of basic operations in computing exp_1(a, n-1).
     - Note that '+ 1' represents the additional basic operation/multiplication in computing a * exp_1(a, n-1).
     - Since the basic operation is not activated on M(1), we rely on M(1) = 0 for solving our recurrence relation.
     - M(n) = M(n - 1) + 1